-Quinine sulfate occurs as a white or almost white, crystalline powder that darkens on exposure to light.
+Quinine sulfate occurs as a white, crystalline powder that darkens on exposure to light.
 It is odorless and has a persistent very bitter taste.
-It is slightly soluble in water, sparingly soluble in boiling water and in alcohol, and practically insoluble in ether.
+It is only slightly soluble in water, alcohol, chloroform, and ether.

-Quinine Sulfate Capsules USP are supplied for oral administration as capsules containing 324 mg of the active ingredient quinine sulfate USP, equivalent to 269 mg free base.
-Inactive ingredients: colloidal silicon dioxide, gelatin, iron oxide black, magnesium stearate, pregelatinized corn starch, propylene glycol, shellac, sodium lauryl sulfate, and titanium dioxide.
-The imprinting ink may contain potassium hydroxide.
+Quinine sulfate is supplied for oral administration as capsules containing 324 mg of the active ingredient quinine sulfate USP, equivalent to 269 mg free base.
+Inactive ingredients: Pregelatinized starch, colloidal silicon dioxide, and magnesium stearate.
+The capsule shell contains gelatin and titanium dioxide and are imprinted with black ink.